sugarlabs/aslo-v4/README.md

 - [ ] For production version, compress index.json file.
 Also use compressed version of jquery.
 - [ ] in parent directory of website write a script to start static file server serving website sub-directory.
 This will be used when not using web server such as Nginx or Apache for acting as backend eg. a user can start server from usb stick.
 - [x] in live website, a link to download entire website (as pre generated zip file?)

+## Design choices

+### Relative path of files instead of absolute
+Since app store can be started just by opening index.html or any other html file in browser rather than first starting a server (even simple localhost one), keeping paths relative have advantage over absolute as they won't break and work even when any html file is opened directly in browser.
+One caveat will be that moving file from one directory to another will break its references.
+Script generating static pages need to keep this in mind i.e. must calculate references dynamically rather than hard coding them.

+### CORS considerations
+Since apptore is supposed to work even without starting a static file serving server i.e. by opening absolutely any HTML file in app store website directory, only way I found that nowadays browsers allow file to be loaded is when it's included by the HTML file opened itself.
+Files cannot be dynamically loaded later.
+This rules out all ajax calls in design of app store.

+Thankfully, we can ask browser to defer loading of some files and wait for those files (search index) to be loaded.
+Instead of setting a asynchronous sleeping counter to check if search index is loaded, it's better if search index itself tell that it has loaded and we than perform any search in queue.
+Credit: sphinx-doc code.

+### jQuery framework
+jQuery library is used as its lightweight and reduce a lot of code footprint (making project easy to maintain).
+Its more than enough as per our project requirement.